I-S-Tech/FullLib/README.md

 Feel free to use this lib in any of your projects.

-This comes with no warrenty of work, and I do not take any responsability in any illegal use that might involve, at any point, this lib.
+This comes with no warrenty of work, and I do not take any responsability in any illegal use that this lib might, at any point, involve.

 Also, If you are a tech1, you might not want to copy this lib.
 Feel free to inspire yourself, but be aware that if you steal any of the code, you might end up gitting cought.